Compactness of quantics tensor train representations of local imaginary-time propagators: Results: two-time/-frequency objects

 Figure~\ref{fig:two-imaginary-time-rotated-F} shows results obtained for $G^\mathrm{FB}(\tau, \tau')$, which exhibits a line discontinuity at $\tau=\tau'$.
 For the truncation in terms of the Frobenius norm, the error is slightly enhanced near the diagonal line, which can be attributed to the enhanced values of $|G^\mathrm{FB}(\tau, \tau')|$.
 As seen in Fig.~\ref{fig:two-imaginary-time-rotated-F}(b), this is suppressed by using the truncation in the maximum norm, indicating the robustness of the QTT representation for the line discontinuity.

 A remarkable finding is that $\chi$ reaches a maximum and shows even a slow decay at large $\beta$.
 This clearly indicates that $G^\mathrm{FB}(\tau, \tau')$ contains less information than $G^\mathrm{FF}(\tau, \tau')$.
 This can be ascribed to the fact that the imaginary-time dependence of a bosonic propagator includes less information than the fermionic one~\cite{Chikano2018-he}.
 This fact can be understood in the following manner.
 The spectral function of a bosonic one-particle propagator vanishes linearly around the zero frequency, indicating the absence of low-energy excitations.
 This is transformed to the imaginary-time domain as localized structures near $\tau=0$ and $\beta$, whose description requires a smaller bond dimension than extended ones.
-Our model also implements this [see $w_{p'}$ in the numerator of Eq.~\eqref{eq:fermion-boson-model}].
+Although the above argument is based on single-frequency objects, it is expected to hold for two-frequency objects as well.
+To be more specific, two-frequency objects have a similar structure concerning bosonic frequency dependence [see $w_{p’}$ in the numerator of Eq.~\eqref{eq:fermion-boson-model}].
+This may explain the smaller bond dimension of $G^\mathrm{FB}(\tau, \tau’)$ compared to $G^\mathrm{FF}(\tau, \tau’)$.